near/community/meetings/bridge-wg.md

 ## Action point long list
 - [ ] 22 Oct, Alex Kouprin and Chad Ostrowski: To investigate NEP21 being sent back as ERC20 without unwrapping.
 Eugene Kapun thinks it is not a design flaw, we should solve it on the front-end side to check if NEP21 is already matched to ERC20 then we don't need to wrap it additionally.
+  - Not yet come with the final solution.
+Alex Kouprin to look into the issue.
+Maybe we need to put everyhtibg into an issue in the bridge repos
+- [ ] 29 Oct, Chad Ostrowski, Alex Kouprin to assemble the knowledge on fixing the bridge
+- [ ] 29 Oct, Alex Shevchenko, to work on the monitoring with Sandi
+- [ ] 29 Oct, Max Zavershynkyi, to create a doc \'What can go wrong with the bridge\'.
+This doc can be used for creation of the playbook for monitoring.
+- [ ] 29 Oct, Alex Kouprin, to review [NEP](https://github.com/nearprotocol/NEPs/pull/123) on smart contract upgradability

+## 29.10.2020
+**Alex Kouprin**
+- Coordinating [repos major update](https://github.com/near/rainbow-bridge/issues/372), all the major things except config restructuring and CI are completed
+- Repos were splitted in accordance with the new architecture
+- Experimenting with nearcore `pytest` to have an ability to test the bridge under different circumstances

+**Vlad Frolov**
+- Working on config, 50% done

+**Evgeny Kapun**
+- Working on the architecture on the proofs
+- Investigation of the development frameworks for Ethereum contracts -> Truffle is not OK; [Embark](https://framework.embarklabs.io/) and Hardhead (?) frameworks

+**Marcelo Fornet**
+- Working on the token factory issue, resolved it
+- Focusing on the CI at the moment

+**Chad Ostrowski**
+- FE supports generic token connector, still hardcoded to send a single ERC20 token
+- There's a PR for multiple ERC20 tokens
+- Held a meeting with Corwin Harrell on UI for the bridge FE
+- Got the credentials for the testnet bridge, though there're some issues with fixing the bridge

+**Alex Shevchenko**
+- Composing the hackathon projects' feedabck
+- Preparing for the Community Toownhall

+**Questions**
+- Illia: upgradability, what's the status?
+  - We need to update the communication protocol.
+Even if we make the Ethereum contracts upgradable there would be changes in future due to built in libraries, that might concern changes in the interface.
+Rust side would be probably easier.
+- Illia: there's an NEP for the Rust side upgradability <- need to review it.

 ## 22.10.2020